atbcb/usab-uswds/news/_posts/2023-09-20-50th-anniversary-of-the-rehabilitation-act-and-ensuring-access-to-medical-diagnostic-equipment.md

   activities that are funded by federal agencies and to federal employment.
-On March 23, 2010, President Barack Obama signed into law “The Patient Protection and Affordable Care Act,” which includes a provision to amend the Rehabilitation Act with Section 510 that requires the Access Board to create standards to ensure that medical diagnostic equipment is accessible . . . "
+On March 23, 2010, President Barack Obama signed into law “The Patient Protection and Affordable Care Act,” which includes a provision to amend the Rehabilitation Act with Section 510 that requires the U.S. Access Board to create standards to ensure that medical diagnostic equipment is accessible . .
+  . "
 image: /images/uploads/diagnostic-room.jpg
 image_alt_text: Medical room with diagnostic equipment
 featured: true